 Holmes County uses optical scan paper ballots for Early Voting.
 Before being allowed to vote, you will be asked to present picture and signature identification.
-Upon verification of your information, you will be given a ballot issue ticket that indicates which style of ballot you should receive.
-An attendant will print your ballot based on the information on this certificate.
-To vote, you simply fill in the oval next to the name of the candidate or issue of your choice.
+Upon verification of your information your ballot will print.
 After you have finished marking your ballot, you will place it into a tabulator that reads and records your vote.
 A ballot-marking device with audio capabilities will be available at the early voting site for use by voters having a disability.